pulsar-cooperative/.github/package-template/README.md

 * Specify the level of support, and the expected method of interaction with the repository
 * The GitHub Action workflows to add to the forked repo to ensure a hands off approach is possible.

-With our goals stated, lets get to it, with the first template provided being below:
+With our goals stated, let's get to it, with the first template provided being below:

 ---